tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 A more sophisticated custom PCB is currently under development and tested.
 Please refer to the Discord for up-to-date designs.

 ## Mechanical design
-Here is a list of mechanical designs DIYers have done:
+Here are some examples of mechanical designs awesome DIYers have done:

 | Design           |  Link |
 :------------------------- | :-------------------------